Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 15.27.21 UTC
+- WIB: Minggu, 16 Februari 2025 16.22.05 UTC
-- WITA: Minggu, 16 Februari 2025 16.27.21 UTC
+- WITA: Minggu, 16 Februari 2025 17.22.05 UTC
-- WIT: Minggu, 16 Februari 2025 17.27.21 UTC
+- WIT: Minggu, 16 Februari 2025 18.22.05 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success